Rosemary Cramp: Excavations at Monkwearmouth–Jarrow

 From 1963 to 1978, Cramp excavated at Monkwearmouth–Jarrow Abbey, Northumbria, leading the team which discovered remains of the seventh and eighth-century buildings.
 A final excavation occurred in 1984.
-At the same time, Cramp was helping to develop and launch the Corpus of Anglo-Saxon Stone Sculpture, published by Durham University.

 Prior to the excavations, little was known of the physical buildings beyond Bede's written references.
 During excavations, some of the earliest stained glass in Britain were discovered; the glass also comprises the largest collection of seventh and eighth-century stained glass in Western Europe.
 Reflecting on the excavation, Cramp described the moment, saying that the shards of glass "looked like jewels lying on the ground."
-Cramp's excavations also revealed the later communities on the site, dating from the 11th to the 16th century.
+Cramp's excavations also revealed the later communities on the site, dating from the 11th to the 16th centuries.

 The excavation reports were published in 2005 and 2006 through English Heritage.
 In 2012, a bid to secure the site World Heritage status was launched, but the application was later suspended.
 The bid described the importance of the site, noting "its direct association with Bede, Biscop and Bede's teacher Ceolfrith makes it one of the most influential monastic sites in Europe."

+Cramp's Jarrow excavations led to the development of a museum and education programme, which eventually became Bede’s World.
+It featured an Anglo-Saxon farm with rare-breed animals, and is now known as Jarrow Hall and Bede Museum.

+Corpus of Anglo-Saxon Stone Sculpture

+At the same time as her excavations at Monkwearmouth-Jarrow, Cramp was helping to develop the Corpus of Anglo-Saxon Stone Sculpture, which was launched in 1977.
+This is the first comprehensive catalogue of early medieval English stone sculpture (from the 7th-11th centuries).
+At the time of her death, it had reached 13 published volumes covering 32 English counties and including more than 3,500 sculptures.
+Volume I is devoted to Northumberland and County Durham and there are 16 volumes in total planned.

+Death

+Dame Rosemary Cramp died in Durham, England, on 27 April 2023, at the age of 93.
+Her funeral was held at St Cuthbert's Church, Durham on 19 May 2023, with an additional memorial service held at Durham Cathedral on 14 July 2023.